Moddable-OpenSource/moddable/documentation/network/webthings.md

 **IMPORTANT**: Web Thing API support in the Moddable SDK is **deprecated** as of August 28, 2019.

-Warning: These notes are preliminary.
-Omissions and errors are likely.
-If you encounter problems, please ask for assistance.

 ## Table of Contents

 * [Introduction](#introduction)